-"The one who once was master and master of the catwalks and guru of Lady Gaga or Beyonce, returns to all train in 2019 with what promises to be one of the exhibitions of the year."
+"He who once was master of the catwalks and guru of Lady Gaga and Beyoncé returns in full force in 2019 with what promises to be one of the year’s top exhibitions."

 "[Thierry-Maxime] Loriot is considered one of the most reputable experts worldwide when it comes to establishing exhibition parameters for something as complex as fashion."